Hi, and welcome.

 In a perfect world, there would be a Flat screen that is 20 feet wide and just under 11 feet high to contain a full Flat-sized image, and a separate 20 foot wide screen that is about 8.5 feet high that would be perfect for a Scope-sized image.
 There are screening rooms that have two screens to show different images correctly.
 This idea of two screens also comes up when talking about alternative screens for 3D.

-But in most rooms there is one screen that fits both sizes, so there must be a compromise.
-Either the Flat or the Scope images will be a compromise.
+But in most rooms there is one screen that fits both, so showing one of the Flat or Scope images will be a compromise.
 In this case above, the Scope screen size is fit into a Flat Screen.
 Masking should come down from the top and up from the bottom to cover the unused section of the white screen (which is colored blue in this image.)
 The 50 extra pixels on each side would get easily eaten by the side masking without notice.

 In the screening room that we are learning from, the screen is the perfect size to play the full width Scope picture.
-Basically, the room design does not allow for a taller screen.
 The Flat image is made smaller by 2 feet in heigth and 4 feet in width.
 It uses the same number of pixels, but the images are smaller.
 No complaints, since the room is small enough.
 Everyone gets a nice sized picture.

 When we were seated in the theater, the curtains were pulled part way into the screen.
 The open screen seemed to have the Flat screen dimensions.
 Since this was a super action movie, we expected the curtains to pull all the way back to show the full Scope image.